goodekat/redres/README.md

 <!-- badges: start -->
 [![Build Status](https://travis-ci.org/goodekat/redres.svg?branch=master)](https://travis-ci.org/goodekat/redres) [![Codecov test coverage](https://codecov.io/gh/goodekat/redres/branch/master/graph/badge.svg)](https://codecov.io/gh/goodekat/redres?branch=master) <!-- badges: end -->

-Note that the code coverage is less than 90% due to our function that runs the Shiny app.
+Note that the code coverage is less than 90% due to our function `launch_app` that runs the Shiny app.
 The other functions in the package all have 100% code coverage.
 See the image below of the coverage report (taken on May 6, 2019).

 <img align="center" width="600" src="README_files/static-figures/test-coverage.png">